reactiveui/website/input/blog/2020-07-16-article-on-elevated-values.md

 and that means we have two testable functions, working in a pipeline.
 Just like you have with an Enumerable or an Observable.
 We're null-safe and the style is consistent with System.Reactive and ReactiveUI.
 And I find this is much more important that you'd expect.
 Consistency may well be the bugbear of little minds - like mine - but damn, it helps when you have to review somebody else's code.
 Or even come back to your own.

 LanguageExt has absolutely loads of useful features.
-I won't go through them all here but I especially recommend you look into `Either<L, R>` which helps guard you against Exceptions and `Try<T>` which takes out all those horrible Try/Catch blocks when you really need Exceptions, like in netowrk code or anything else that might suddenly be unavailable for external reasons.
+I won't go through them all here but I especially recommend you look into `Either<L, R>` which helps guard you against Exceptions and `Try<T>` which takes out all those horrible Try/Catch blocks when you really need Exceptions, like in network code or anything else that might suddenly be unavailable for external reasons.
 And `Validation<T>`.
 Guess what that does.

 It's by [Paul Louth](https://twitter.com/paullouth), it's on [Nuget](https://www.nuget.org/packages/LanguageExt.Core/) and you should try it out.
 I think you'll appreciate it.